cyq7/Flicker/README.md

 # Project in progress
 Ultimately the application is to be based on a database.
-The application is to be created for my own needs.
+The application is created for my own needs.
 I would like to save movies in 'to watch' section and collect everything I have watched.
 All films will be stored in separate sections depending on my rating.

 At this moment, I have created a graphic layout and rebuilt code structure for React (JSX).
 I have implemented core functionality on hardcoded titles.